SAP Implementation Cost Calculator: ESTIMATE YOUR cOSTS

 What is the SAP Implementation Cost Calculator?

-Just tell it your company size, what SAP parts you need, and your industry.
-It shows what you’ll likely spend on software, consultants, customization, data migration, training, and support.
+You just tell it your company size, which SAP pieces you need, and your industry.
+It then shows a ballpark for everything: software, consultants, customization, data migration, training, and support.

 SAP Implementation Comprehensive Cost Breakdown